guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <img width="1200" height="900" alt="completed esp32IR" src="https://github.com/user-attachments/assets/15c51e16-8e48-4e8f-91a3-542f1145a961" />

-If using another board, check its pinouts for location of GPIO-10, 5V, and GND.
+If using another board, check its pinouts for location of GPIO-10, 3V, and GND.
 Don't assume they are in same physical location between differing boards.
-For instance, below is a pinout for another EPS32-C6 board

-Again, you must find its equivalent connectors to wire and also change the board id in the YAML.
+You must find equivalent connectors to wire and/or change the board id in a make YAML.
 <img width="1500" height="1194" alt="esp32-c3 with OLEDd" src="https://github.com/user-attachments/assets/a5a1b437-23d3-4db0-abfc-8ed8d99c2364" />

 I particularly enjoy the ESP32-C3 OLED board version.
 I programmed the board to show display